 With offices in the United States and Singapore, Greenview is a boutique sustainability firm that provides hospitality organizations with consulting and advisory services, the leading online sustainability data platform, and industry research studies.
-Greenview has a niche focus and expertise in the hotel industry and
+Greenview has a niche focus and expertise in the hotel industry and work with many of the hotel industry’s leading chains including Marriott, IHG, Wyndham, Mandarin Oriental, Hyatt, and Hilton.
+Beyond hotel companies, Greenview works with research institutions, destinations, and cruise lines to catalyze sustainability as the industry’s thought leader.

 Thought Leadership – We dive deeply into the issues of sustainability for our clients and seek to be thought leaders in the areas in which we work.
 Work to advance measurement through standardized, non-proprietary, and widely available tools and practices.
 Our tracking methods are intended to support industry standards and frameworks where “how to” gaps currently exist.